 Cormorants are cosmopolitan birds found mainly in temperate and tropical regions.

 Included in the gallery are other images that show various behaviours, such as cormorants drying out and preening.
-One of the flightless Galapagos penguin images shows a bird drying out; compared with other species wings it’s not difficult to see why it can’t fly.
-For size comparison, I’ve included an image showing and Australian Pelican and a little black cormorant.
+One of the Flightless Cormorant images shows a bird drying out; compared with other species wings it’s not difficult to see why it can’t fly.
+For size comparison, I’ve included an image showing an Australian Pelican and a Little Black Cormorant.

 Darter Behaviour Notes